mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2507.07565v1">Secure Cooperative Gradient Coding: Optimality, Reliability, and Global
+  <h3><a href="http://arxiv.org/abs/2507.07565v2">Secure Cooperative Gradient Coding: Optimality, Reliability, and Global
   Privacy</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Information Theory-D91E36">
   <p><b>Published on:</b> 2025-07-10T09:10:03Z</p>
   <details>
     <summary>More Details</summary>
-    <p><b>Authors:</b> Shudi Weng</p>
+    <p><b>Authors:</b> Shudi Weng, Chao Ren, Yizhou Zhao, Ming Xiao, Mikael Skoglund</p>
-    <p><b>Summary:</b> This paper studies privacy-sensitive federated learning (FL) with unreliable
+    <p><b>Summary:</b> This paper studies privacy-sensitive federated learning (FL) under unreliable
+communication, with a focus on secure aggregation and straggler mitigation.
+To preserve user privacy without compromising the utility of the global model, secure aggregation emerges as a promising approach by coordinating the use of privacy-preserving noise (secret keys) across participating clients.
+However, the unreliable communication will randomly disrupt the key coordination and disable the exact recovery of the global model in secure aggregation.
-communication, focusing on secure aggregation and straggler mitigation.
-While secure aggregation cryptographically reconstructs the global model without exposing client updates, random link failures disrupt its key coordination, degrading model accuracy.
-Moreover, unreliable communication can lead to objective inconsistency, causing the global model to converge to arbitrary, sub-optimal points far from the intended optimum.
-This paper proposes Secure Cooperative Gradient Coding (SecCoGC), a practical solution that achieves secure aggregation with arbitrarily strong privacy guarantees and robust straggler mitigation under unreliable communication.
-SecCoGC operates natively in the real field, making it directly applicable to practical deployments.
-To ensure equitable privacy protection across clients, we further introduce Fair-SecCoGC, an extension that enforces fairness in the level of privacy offered to all users.
-To conclude, this paper formally formulates the problem of secure aggregation in the real field and presents both general and computationally efficient key construction methods.
-Moreover, it provides a comprehensive privacy analysis under Local Mutual Information Privacy (LMIP) and Local Differential Privacy (LDP) across all protocol layers.
-Robustness and convergence properties are also rigorously analyzed.
-Finally, extensive simulations are performed across diverse network conditions and benchmark datasets to validate the effectiveness of the proposed methods.
-The results show that SecCoGC achieves strong robustness to unreliable communication under arbitrarily strong privacy guarantees.
-It outperforms existing privacy-preserving methods with performance gains of up to 20\%-70\%.</p>
+Furthermore, unreliable communication can distort the optimization trajectory, causing the global model to deviate further from the intended global optimum.To address these challenges, we propose Secure Cooperative Gradient Coding (SecCoGC), a practical solution that achieves accurate aggregation with arbitrarily strong privacy guarantees and is inherently robust to communication uncertainties.
+To ensure fairness in privacy protection, we further introduce Fair-SecCoGC, an extension of SecCoGC that enforces equitable privacy preservation across all clients.
+Notably, Fair-SecCoGC achieves optimal privacy under a per-key total power constraint.
+We formally formulate the problem of secure aggregation in the real field and present both general and computationally efficient methods for secret key construction.
+Our privacy analysis covers both Local Mutual Information Privacy (LMIP) and Local Differential Privacy (LDP) across all protocol layers, accounting for intermittent networks and correlation among secret keys.
+In addition, we characterize the system reliability and convergence properties of the proposed scheme.
+Experimental results demonstrate that SecCoGC achieves strong resilience to unreliable communication while maintaining arbitrarily strong privacy guarantees, yielding test accuracy improvements of 20% to 70% over existing privacy-preserving methods.</p>
   </details>
 </div>